xieyuheng/inner/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

   One deduction system might have many form of judgements.
   For example, in bidirectional type checking, we have "checking mode" and "infering mode".

-  Modal logic is an example of pushing judgement level expression down to proposition level expression, For example, the judgement "A is necessary." is used as a proposition in "A is necessary is true." where "_ is necessary" denotes a logical operation.
+  In this frame of thought, modal logic can be viewed as an example of pushing judgement level expression down to proposition level expression, For example, the judgement "A is necessary." is used as a proposition in "A is necessary is true." where "_ is necessary" denotes a logical operation.